omdxp/ez/README.md

   - `let` is the let operator
   - `ret` is the return operator (can be omitted)

+- semi-colons are optional
+- for syntax highlighting, use the `ez-language-support` [extension](https://marketplace.visualstudio.com/items?itemName=OmarBelghaouti.ez-language-support)

 ## syntax

 - print a value: `print(value)`